data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the inverse hyperbolic cosine of each element in `x`.
-The returned array must have a data type of either `float32` or `float64`.
+The returned array must be the default floating-point data type.

 ### <a name="add" href="#add">#</a> add(x1, x2, /)